aritchie/blog/input/posts/shinysettings.md

 ---
 <img src="images/shiny_logo.png" width="100" />

 I know - Preferences & Settings are a dime a dozen these days, but I'm such a big advocated of decoupled software that I had to do things differently.
+With Shiny, I had a chance to move one of the features that I loved from my ACR Settings plugin over and give it a good home in a DI universe of awesome!

 You've probably seen code similar to this before:
 ```csharp